Best Reusable Spill Control Supplies for Manufacturing and the Three Cs of Spill Control

 During the clean-up process, it is essential to properly dispose of soiled single-use absorbents according to local regulations and guidelines to prevent further harm to the ecosystem.
 If you’re using SorbIts® reusable, laundered absorbents, soiled absorbents should be placed in their respective bin for collection.

-SorbIts® Oil Spill Wet Mops are professional-grade wet mops that are laundered, reused, and delivered clean, making them environmentally friendly.
+SorbIts® Oil Spill Wet Mops are laundered, reused, and delivered clean, making them environmentally friendly.
 They’re designed with antimicrobial fibers and can absorb 5-6x their weight in moisture, making them highly efficient in capturing and containing spilled oil.

 SorbIts® Oil Absorbent Spill Kits help keep your plant ready for spills.
-They can be used for a multitude of different industrial process fluids such as engine oil, transmission fluid, metalworking fluids, coolant, and hydraulic fluid.
-Each kit comes with a yellow seal for easy tracking along with reusable, laundered oil-absorbent socks and pillows that are 2-3x more absorbent than other leading disposable absorbent products.
+They help keep your plant ready for spills whether it’s engine oil, transmission fluid, metalworking fluids, coolant, and hydraulic fluid.
+Each kit comes with a yellow seal for easy tracking along with reusable, laundered oil absorbent socks and pillows that are 2-3x more absorbent than other leading disposable absorbent products.
 Make sure you have the right spill kit and spill kit contents for each spill hazard.

 ITU AbsorbTech’s Fully Managed Program might be something you didn’t even know you could take advantage of.
 We know it can be a lot to keep track of disposable absorbents, changes in your inventory needs, and changing costs, all on top of making sure your employees are safe.
 That’s why we created a fully managed, reusable, laundered absorbent program.
 It includes pick-up, laundering, and delivery of fresh, ready-to-go absorbents so you never have to worry about running out when you need them.